AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Origen on Gehenna.

-Gehenna and its fires have the same signification: "We find that what was termed \'Gehenna\' or \'the Valley of Hinnom,\' was included in the lot of the tribe of Benjamin, in which Jerusalem also was situated.
-And seeking to ascertain what might be the inference from the heavenly Jerusalem belonging to the lot of Benjamin, and the Valley of Hinnom, we find a certain confirmation of what is said regarding the place of punishment, intended for the purification of such souls as are to be purified by torments, agreeably to the same, --- 'the Lord comes like a refiner\'s fire and like fuller\'s soap; and he shall sit as a refiner and purifier of silver and of gold.'"[^253]
+Gehenna and its fires have the same signification: "We find that what was termed 'Gehenna' or 'the Valley of Hinnom,' was included in the lot of the tribe of Benjamin, in which Jerusalem also was situated.
+And seeking to ascertain what might be the inference from the heavenly Jerusalem belonging to the lot of Benjamin, and the Valley of Hinnom, we find a certain confirmation of what is said regarding the place of punishment, intended for the purification of such souls as are to be purified by torments, agreeably to the same, --- 'the Lord comes like a refiner's fire and like fuller's soap; and he shall sit as a refiner and purifier of silver and of gold.'"[^253]

 ## Views of "Foolish Christians" on Fire.